emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 .. note:: Unfortunately each build-system defines its own mechanisms for setting compiler and optimization methods. **You will need to work out the correct approach to set the LLVM optimization flags for your system**.

 	- Some build systems have a flag like ``./configure --enable-optimize``.
-	- You can control whether LLVM optimizations are run using ``--llvm-opts N`` where N is in 0-3.
+	- You can control whether LLVM optimizations are run using ``--llvm-opts N`` where N is an integer in the range 0-3.
 Sending ``-O2 --llvm-opts 0`` to *emcc* during all compilation stages will disable LLVM optimizations but utilize JavaScript optimizations.
 This can be useful when debugging a build failure.

 JavaScript optimizations are specified in the final step, when you compile the linked LLVM bitcode to JavaScript.
 For example, to compile with :ref:`-O1 <emcc-O1>`: